skypjack/entt/README.md

 In both cases there are no requirements for the components but to be moveable, therefore POD types are just fine.

-The `Registry` class offers a bunch of basic functionalities to query the internal structures.
-In almost all the cases those member functions can be used to query either the entity list or the component lists.<br/>
+The `Registry` class offers a bunch of basic functionalities to query the internal data structures.
+In almost all the cases those member functions can be used to query either the entity list or the components lists.<br/>
-As an example, the member functions `empty` can be used to know if at least an entity exists and/or if at least one component of the given type has been assigned to an entity:
+As an example, the member functions `empty` can be used to know if at least an entity exists and/or if at least one component of the given type has been assigned to an entity.<br/>

 ```cpp
 bool b = registry.empty();